Ivluengo/skeletapp/README.md

 A simple CLI tool to create a new project from a template.

+## Features

+- Create a new project from a LOCAL template.
+- Create a new project in the current folder.
+- Create a new project in a folder of your choice.
+- Fix the versions of the dependencies in the `package.json` file of your templates.
+- Create a new project from a REMOTE template.

+## Simple Usage without installing

+1. You can use the command `npx skeletapp <repository-url>` in your terminal and:
+   1. Skeletapp will check that the repository you are trying to use is a valid GitHub repository.
+You can use either a full Github URL or a combination of the owner and the repository name.
+Example: `https://github.com/Ivluengo/skeletapp` or `Ivluengo/skeletapp`.
+   2. Skeletapp will clone the repository, will show you the list of templates available in the repository and will ask you to choose one.
+   3. Skeletapp will create the project in the folder you chose.

-## Before installing globally
+## Usage installing Skeletapp locally

-1. Fork, clone or download this repository.
+1. Install Skeletapp locally by running the command `npm install -g skeletapp` in your terminal.
+2. Skeletapp will create a global directory called `.skeletapp` in your home directory with a `templates` folder inside.
-2. Inside the `templates` folder, add your own template folders.
+3. Inside the `templates` folder, add your own template folders.
    1. When you will launch the tool, you will be asked to choose a template.
-3. Inside the template folder, add your own files.
+4. Inside the template folder, add your own files.
-4. If you want Skeletapp to fix your package.json file so whenever you create a new project from this template, the versions of the dependencies will be the latest ones, you need to add an asterisk (`*`) to the version of the dependencies you want to be updated.
+5. If you want Skeletapp to fix your package.json file, so whenever you create a new project from this template, the versions of the dependencies will be the latest ones, you need to add an asterisk (`*`) to the version of the dependencies you want to be updated.
-5. Recommended to delete the `package-lock.json` file so it won't collide with the versions Skeletapp will fix.
+6. Recommended to delete the `package-lock.json` file so it won't collide with the versions Skeletapp will fix.

 ```json
 {